Sugarcrete

 Research developed at UEL demonstrates how this residue stream can provide a sustainable construction material.
 The new Sugarcrete® material, prototyped using the Sustainability Research Institute’s advanced laboratory, presents high-quality mechanical, acoustic, fire and thermal properties, and has been tested to industry standards for fire resistance (ISO 1716:2021), compressive strength (ASTM C39), thermal conductivity (Hot-Box method) and durability (BS EN 927-6).
 The testing has shown promising results for Sugarcrete® to be used as insulation panels, lightweight blocks, load-bearing blockwork and structural floor and roof slabs.

-Sugarcrete® research will benefit local manufacturers in the global south where construction materials are frequently imported, environmentally poor performing, high cost and high carbon minimises transportation costs.
+Sugarcrete® research will benefit local manufacturers in the global south, where construction materials are frequently imported, environmentally poor performing, high-cost, and high-carbon, minimising transportation costs.
 Local producers can make radically new, affordable and ultra-low carbon ‘vernacular’ building materials that can create new income streams via export to the global North.

 As such, Sugarcrete® is not patented.
-It is purposely ‘open access’ in order to establish partnerships to produce new bio-waste-based construction materials where sugar cane is grown, and the benefit is greatest.
+It is purposely ‘open access’ to establish partnerships to produce new bio-waste-based construction materials where sugar cane is grown, and the benefit is greatest.

 Project highlights